Discover one of the most beautiful baroque style gardens in Europe

 Christmas Eve is the main day when Germans exchange presents with their families.

-Welcome to my Clausen Family Blog.
-My maternal 2nd. great grandparents were Henry Clausen born on February 1827 in Hannover, Prussia (Germany), and Maria “Mary” (Koble/Kobell) Clausen born on March 28, 1827 in Hannover, Prussia (Germany).
+Welcome to my Claussen Family Blog.
+My maternal 2nd. great grandparents were Henry Claussen born on February 1827 in Hannover, Prussia (Germany), and Maria “Mary” (Koble/Kobell) Claussen born on March 28, 1827 in Hannover, Prussia (Germany).
 They were married in 1859 in Illinois.

 They had five children together.
 Mary had a son before she married Henry, and he adopted her son, August Luers (also spelled Luehrs).

-My maternal great grandparents were Emma Elsie (Clausen) Palen and Frank Joseph Palen of Illinois & Minnesota.
+My maternal great grandparents were Emma Elsie (Claussen) Palen and Frank Joseph Palen of Illinois & Minnesota.